César Ramírez (actor)

 Arlen Quindoy Aguilar (July 9, 1925 – July 18, 2003), also known by his screen name César Ramírez, was a Filipino actor who was a leading man for Sampaguita Pictures.
 He was famous for his portrayal of a Philippines' mythical hero, "Bernardo Carpio".

 He was married to Alicia Vergel.
 They had two children, Ace and Beverly.
-Sometime after retiring from the film business, Ramirez moved to Los Angeles, California in the United States.
+Sometime after retiring from the film business, in 1975, Ramirez moved to San Francisco, California in the United States.

 He died of cardiac arrest on July 18, 2003.